stephanschubert/css/README.markdown

 - forms/_on_same_line.sass 	  -- Display form items on the same row
 - forms/_label_after_inpput.sass  -- Display the input in front of the label

+- links/_link_color.sass          -- Set all colors for a link's states

 More to come.

 ## More information:

 - Get Haml&Sass from [http://github.com/nex3/haml/tree/master] (http://github.com/nex3/haml/tree/master)

+## Credits

+- I shamelessly stole some mixins from Chris Eppstein's compass :)